Updated May 15, 2021. Medical review by Albert J. Hart, MD

 Many people still believe that consuming saturated fat and having elevated cholesterol are synonymous with death from heart disease.
 This oft-repeated story is called the Diet-Heart Hypothesis.

 Problem is it's not true.
 It's a failed hypothesis based on flawed studies.
-New unbiased studies show that saturated fat and cholesterol levels in the blood have very little to do with heart disease.
-Despite plenty of evidence to the contrary, this information still finds it way to the public via the mainstream media's medical ignorance and physicians who get their facts from drug reps instead of the latest scientific literature and cholesterol Information.
+New unbiased research shows that saturated fat and cholesterol levels in the blood aren't strongly associated with heart disease.
+Despite plenty of evidence to the contrary, the Diet Heart lie still finds it way to the public via the mainstream media's medical ignorance and compromised health organizations and physicians who default to drug companies instead of the latest scientific literature and cholesterol Information.

 Considering the fact stated above, and the studies which suggest that higher cholesterol levels are associated with lower rates of mortality from any cause, we should consider the idea that cholesterol may be a substance we want to encourage, not reduce.